siddigss/Games-Hacks/Conquer 3 bot (a private server)/ReadMe.md

 + Run the script "auto attack wingedSnake with skill"
 + The monster name can be changed at lines 460 and 521 of the "auto attack wingedSnake with skill" script.
 + The three predetermined point in map can be changed at line 191 of the "auto attack wingedSnake with skill" script, which has the label "given_points".
 + To avoid the usual message that asks you press a button to confirm you are a human run the program "Auto click No button".
 It will look for the game window and keep enumerating the children windows.
-Whenever it find a window with caption "No", it will send a click message ( BM_CLICK ) to it.
+Whenever it find a window with caption "Cancel", it will send a click message ( BM_CLICK ) to it.
 + To stop the the bot change the value of the variable "kill_thread" to 1.
 Killing the thread will start once its value becomes 200.